-- Should the adaptive reuse of the existing buildings not prove feasible, the site may be redeveloped within the existing three dimensional envelope subject to the floor area ratios and height limits. - The existing front-yard setback shall be maintained, and no additional structures or structural additions to the existing buildings shall be permitted in the front yard. - Portions of the existing building may be rebuilt in the existing footprint demolished if necessary and new buildings may be constructed in the existing footprint.
+- Rooftop amenity space associated with a permitted use on site (i.e. roof deck for residential tenants, rooftop dining area for restaurant, etc.) may exceed the maximum height by up to 10 feet provided such space does not occupy more than 20% of the rooftop. - The existing front-yard setback shall be maintained, and no additional structures or structural additions to the existing buildings shall be permitted in the front yard. - Portions of the existing building may be demolished if necessary and new buildings may be constructed in the existing footprint.

-• Parking Standards:
+Parking Standards:

 - Off-street parking for the site shall be provided in accordance with the Residential Site Improvement Standards (RSIS), using the "Mid-Rise or Garden Apartment" standard for residential uses: - o 1 Bedroom Units 1.8 Spaces / Unit - o 2 Bedroom Units 2.0 Spaces / Unit - o 3 Bedroom Units 2.1 Spaces / Unit - The parking proposed for a development may diverge from the parking calculation using the above standard by up to 5% without need for a waiver or deviation. - Parking for mixed-use buildings that include non-residential uses may utilize a shared parking arrangement.
-There shall be no minimum parking requirement for non-residential uses, but at the time of Site Plan application, a demonstration of shared parking calculations shall be provided for review by the Board. - Off-street parking may be provided as surface parking or within a structure. - - Off-street parking shall be screened from public view. - Parking management strategies and creative parking designs are permitted in order to efficiently utilize the site.
+There shall be no minimum parking requirement for non-residential uses, but at the time of Site Plan application, a demonstration of shared parking calculations shall be provided for review by the Board.

+- Off-street parking may be provided as surface parking or within a structure. - Off-street parking shall be screened from public view. - Parking management strategies and creative parking designs are permitted in order to efficiently utilize the site.
 Some strategies and designs include, but are not limited to, tandem parking, valet parking, stacked parking, and automated parking systems.
 All parking arrangements shall be presented with technical and operational details at the time of site plan application and are subject to review and approval by the Board.